allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 Once the parser encounters a semantic error, output the related error message.

 Notice that semantic errors should **not** cause the parser to stop its execution.
 You should let the parser keep working on finding semantic errors as much as possible.

+## Project Structure

+- `README.md`
+- /src
+	- Makefile
+	- `scanner.l`
+	- `parser.y`
+	- /include
+		- /AST
+		- /semantic
+		- /visitor
+	- /src
+		- /AST
+		- /semantic
+		- /visitor
+	- Other modules you may add
+- /report
+	- `README.md`

+In this assignment, you have to do the following tasks:

+- Revise `parser.y` and add some modules (e.g., `SymbolTable.[hc]`, `SemanticAnalyzer.[hc]`) to perform a semantic analysis.
+- Write a report in `report/README.md`.
+The report should at least describe the changes you have made in `parser.y` and the abilities of your AST.

+If you want to preview your report in GitHub style markdown before pushing to GitHub, [`grip`](https://github.com/joeyespo/grip) might be the tool you need.

 ## Submitting the Assignment